Find schools that offer these popular programs

 - Orthodontic and Pedodontic Prosthetics Course: Fixed and removable fabrications used in bite adjustment and child dental care are taught in this advanced course.
 Students are also taught how to repair orthodontic appliances.

-- Ceramics Course: Students in this higher-level course learn how to create porcelain fused to metal (PFM) and ceramic restorations using ceramic alloy and other techniques.
+- Ceramics Course: Students in this upper-level course learn how to create porcelain fused to metal (PFM) and ceramic restorations using ceramic alloy and other techniques.
 Other topics of study include metal substructures and ceramic firing.

 - Veneer Placement Course: In this course students learn the proper procedures for fitting, treating and placing porcelain veneers on patients.
 Students will study methods and technology for both prep and no-prep veneers.

 - Maxillofacial Prosthesis Course: Covers the tools and methods used in maxillofacial prosthodontics.
 Students learn about maxillary obturators, overlay appliances, facial prostheses, pharyngeal speech aids and radiation applicators.

 - Dental Implantology Course: Students examine every step of the process of dental implantation design and implantation.
 Topics of study include materials selection, surgical procedures, cost, aesthetics, stent fabrication, implant repairs and different types of restorations.